DIFS Biographies and Public Officials

-Ms. Weaver started her career nearly 30 years ago as a field examiner examining insurance companies, and has worked in financial analysis, examination, and receivership of insurers as well as market regulation of managed care entities during her career at DIFS.
+Ms. Weaver started her career over 30 years ago as a field examiner examining insurance companies, and has worked in financial analysis, examination, and receivership of insurers as well as market regulation of managed care entities during her career at DIFS.

 She received her B.A. from Eastern Michigan University and also holds her certified financial examiner designation.
 She currently represents Michigan as chair of several working groups and a member of many other working groups and task forces at the National Association of Insurance Commissioners (NAIC).
 Her work with these groups benefits both Michigan consumers and the insurance industry.

 Randall S. Gregg serves as DIFS’ Senior Deputy Director and General Counsel with responsibilities for supervision of the Office of General Counsel, Office of Insurance Licensing and Market Conduct and Office of Policy, Research and Communications.